We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 If you love being on the road but you prefer bikepacking, light touring, or simple daily adventures, you should check out a few other adventure models Salsa offers as well.

 All things considered, it’s evident that Salsa has put a lot of thought into designing the Marrakesh touring bike to be functional, practical, and extremely durable.

-The triple-butted 4130 steel frameset is up to the task of carrying heavy loads which you can easily do thanks to the stock front and rear racks.
+The triple-butted 4130 steel frameset is up to the task of carrying heavy loads.
+You can easily do so thanks to the stock front and rear racks.

 Moreover, the frameset has enviable tire clearance for expedition touring and you can fit fenders and multiple water bottle cages.
 The mid-tier components are not flashy but they’re tried and true choices that won’t make you second-guess your decision of buying this bike.